matneee/microbit-nokia5110-PCD8544-lcd/README.md

 # microbit-nokia5110-PCD8544-lcd
-Fast Micro:bit micropython functions for Nokia 5110 LCDs
+A Fast Micro:bit micropython controller for Nokia 5110 LCDs

 This is a collection of micropython scripts for controlling Nokia 5110 LCD screens (PCD8544 chip) on a Micro:bit.
 In order to achieve useful speeds, the Micro:bit's SPI interface is used.